Frequently Asked Questions About Solar

 - Why are your panels the best?

-There are many different types of panels on the market, but only one type that is built of heat strengthened double glass - Trina Duomax M+.
+There are many different types of panels on the market, but we recommend the type that is built of heat strengthened double glass - Longi Bifacial and Trina Duomax M+.
 This means our panels are stronger, last longer and have a longer and better warranty than the plastic panels some competitors promote.
 They are also more suitable for the high winds we get in NZ and have a much greater resistance to fires and earthquakes.
 Not only do they produce more power, but they look great too.